Board of Directors

 Brian is an accredited Company Director and a Fellow of NZIM.

-Don has extensive international management and engineering experience including, in Canada, Vice President of Jacques Whitford Engineering Group (later Stantec), and Director/Chair of the Halifax Port Commission, Canadian Consulting Engineers Association, and Halifax Chamber of Commerce.
+Don has extensive international management and engineering experience including, in Canada, Vice President of Jacques Whitford Engineering Group (later Stantec), and Director/Chair of the Halifax Port Commission, Canadian Consulting Engineers Association, and Halifax Chamber of Commerce, and internationally Director/Chair of the World Coal Association.
 Following his BE (Hons), Civil Engineering, at the University of Canterbury, Don did his doctorate in engineering as a Rhodes Scholar at the University of Oxford.

 LPC DIRECTORS’ UNIVERSITY OF CANTERBURY SCHOLARSHIP

 The Company and LPC Directors provide the LPC Directors’ – University of Canterbury annual scholarship.
 This is $10,000 financial assistance for the first year of study at the University for a son or daughter of a current employee.
 This scholarship was established in recognition of the commitment of LPC staff who maintained Port operations following the earthquakes in 2010 and 2011.

-In November 2016, the LPC Board awarded the 2017 LPC Directors’ UC Scholarship to Jake Simpson.
+In November 2018, the LPC Board awarded the 2019 LPC Directors’ Scholarship to Tim Muller.